0xdeadpool/0xdeadpool.github.io/_posts/2017-02-02-RCE-Springs.markdown

 ~~~
 ![alt text](../../images/rce_blind.png "id executes")

 The **getRuntime()** method returns the runtime object which we got on screen.
 Now we have some sort of a Blind RCE with which we can run any commands.
 I wanted to go a step further and get the output on screen (just for fun).
 At this point I wanted to do a `cat etc/passwd` and print the result onto the Whitelabel Error page.
-This ment for every character I would need to write its ASCII equivalent in the format `concat(T(java.lang.Character).toString(<ascii value>))`.
+This meant for every character I would need to write its ASCII equivalent in the format `concat(T(java.lang.Character).toString(<ascii value>))`.
 Wrote a quick sloppy python script to acheive this:

 **Python Script:**